-To submit your research to SSRN, log in to the SSRN User HeadQuarters, and click on the My Papers link on the left menu, and then click on Start New Submission at the top of the page.
+To submit your research to SSRN, sign in to the SSRN User HeadQuarters, click the My Papers link on left menu and then the Start New Submission button at top of page.

 If your organization is interested in increasing readership for its research by starting a Research Paper Series, or sponsoring a Subject Matter eJournal, please email: RPS@SSRN.com

 Legal Scholarship Network (LSN), a division of Social Science Electronic Publishing (SSEP) and Social Science Research Network (SSRN)

 BERNARD S. BLACK

 Northwestern University - School of Law, Northwestern University - Kellogg School of Management, European Corporate Governance Institute (ECGI)

 Stanford Law School, Columbia Law School, European Corporate Governance Institute (ECGI)

 Please contact us at the above addresses with your comments, questions or suggestions for LSN-Sub.

 Law & Society: Public Law - Crime, Criminal Law, & Punishment eJournal